State subcommittee delays vote on creating Dunwoody EMS zone

 That declaration led the Region 3 EMS Council, which advises the state Department of Public Health about setting ambulance contracts and zones, to form a subcommittee to look at EMS service throughout DeKalb and make a recommendation on Dunwoody’s request for its own EMS zone.

 At the Oct.
 4 meeting, the subcommittee members seemed pleased with the efforts DeKalb and AMR were taking and did not appear eager to support a new EMS zone.
-But they all agreed something needed to be done to improve EMS services, particularly in Dunwoody, while at the same time supported a “holistic” effort that included improving services throughout the county.
+But they all agreed something needed to be done to improve EMS services, particularly in Dunwoody, while at the same time they supported a “holistic” effort that included improving services throughout the county.

 “It has been well documented there are obvious serious concerns about response times in the city of Dunwoody,” said Marietta Assistant Fire Chief Chris Whitmire.
-“I respect what Dunwoody said and they want and deserve improved service, but I think for now it’s best to work with DeKalb.”
+“I respect what Dunwoody said and they want and deserve improved service, but I think for now it’s best to work with DeKalb.

 The city of Brookhaven has also noted slow AMR response times.
 Rather than supporting Dunwoody in creating a smaller EMS zone separate from DeKalb County, however, city staff is collaborating with county officials to put a ambulance station at a former QuikTrip on Buford Highway.
 Brookhaven recently purchased the shuttered QT located across from Northeast Plaza and is working with county and AMR officials to station three ambulances there.

-The major issue now being addressed is the contract approved five years ago between DeKalb County and the private ambulance service provider, American Medical Response.
-Everyone involved in reviewing DeKalb EMS has said the contract is a bad one.
+The major issue now being addressed is the contract approved five years ago between DeKalb County and AMR.

 The current contact was “doomed to failure,” said Cobb County Medical Director and ER physician Eric Nix at the Oct.
 4 meeting.